 AT&T got their phone back.
 I’ll never get my time back.

-Fixing these problems is what having an All About Them is all about.
-I wrote the book on how to create and that puts your customers first because that's where emotional connectivity and long-term adhesion are created.
+Fixing these problems is what having an All About Them brand is all about.
+I wrote the book on how to create brands and customer service that puts your customers first because that’s where emotional connectivity and long-term customer adhesion are created.